 Old Montreal is gorgeous in the fall.
-Consider staying at one of the historic district's top-rated hotels if you like the idea of walking around and exploring the area, which really comes alive with color in the fall.
+Consider staying at one of the historic district's top-rated hotels if you like the idea of walking around and exploring the area, which really comes alive with autumn color.

 Montreal's top boutique hotels are also well-situated for city exploration.

-Conference attendees consistently appreciate the convenience and proximity of these Montreal convention centre hotels, which are also great for vacationers who want to be both near Old Montreal and Chinatown.
-They're also a 5- to 10-minute walk from downtown Montreal.
+Conference attendees consistently appreciate the convenience and proximity of Montreal's convention centre hotels, which are also great for vacationers who want to be both near Old Montreal and Chinatown.
+Plus, they're a 5- to 10-minute walk from downtown Montreal.